mk-fg/fgtk/README.rst

   ``sessionstore-backups/recovery.jsonlz4`` file.

-- bookmarks - list and/or open bookmarks from latest "bookmarksbackup" file, optionally filtered/shuffled/limited, mostly to open N random bookmarks of some "time-waster feed" variety.
+- bookmarks - list and/or open bookmarks from latest "bookmarksbackup" file, optionally filtered/shuffled/cycled/limited via options, mostly to open N random bookmarks of some "time-waster feed" variety.

 - mozlz4 - compress/decompress firefox lz4 files, which have slightly different
   format from what the usual "lz4" cli tool supports, has same interface as